joaoqalves/java8-web-server/README.md

 ### Further considerations

 In this demo instance, the database is restored each 10 minutes.
+Each user has a 5 minutes session after his last action.

 ## How to build and execute it